xobs/jig-20/doc/Units.md

 * ExecStopFailure: A command to be run if a test scenario fails.
 * WorkingDirectory: Directory to run the programs from.
 * Timeout: Maximum number of seconds this scenario should take.
+* Assume: A list of tests that are assumed to have passed.
+Useful for making abbreviated unit tests.

 .trigger